GhentCDH/Llama/README.md

 Example: the string value "1" can be the string value "1", a boolean True, the integer number 1 or the floating point number $`10^{-10}`$.

-The formatter tries to fix these problemes and convert the output to a more readable json object.
+The formatter can fix these problemes and convert the output to a more readable json object.
 The formatter can also traverse references to other data (objects, classifications or media).
 Some options can be configured using an optional Mapper object.

 ### Usage